 When kids are between 5 and 8, it’s the perfect time to learn to ski — but it’s also a fickle age.
 Sometimes the kids are enthusiastic about trying new activities, but cold toes, itchy feet, a bad mood, or a full moon can make our otherwise delightful children turn suddenly, frustratingly, stubborn.
 It’s no big deal when you’re playing at the local park, but if you’re splurging on a ski day, you want to be sure your kids are going to seize their poles and join you on the slopes — no pouting please!

 If the steep cost of tickets and rentals for the whole family is holding your family back from giving skiing a try, you’ll definitely want to read on.

 Ski hills around Quebec are participating in several learn-to-ski programs for young kids, offering lessons, rentals and lift tickets at a big discount to encourage parents and kids to try skiing or snowboarding together.
 The programs are funded by the Quebec Ski Areas Association, a nonprofit group representing all ski resorts in the province.

 The Mysnow Experience program is a free introductory session in urban settings for children aged 5 to 8.
 Full ski or snowboard equipment is provided, including helmets.
 Children will learn the essential techniques they need to feel confident on the slopes.
-These programs take place on weekends until March 11 at the Centre de la Nature in Laval (ski and snowboard), Parc Michel-Chartrand in Longueuil (ski only), and Centennial Park in D.D.O. (snowboard only).
+These programs take place on weekends until March 24 at the Centre de la Nature in Laval (ski and snowboard), Parc Michel-Chartrand in Longueuil (ski only), Domaine de Maizerets in Québec (ski only) and Parc Jacques-Cartier in Gatineau (ski and snowboard).
 Also, all participants will receive a Mountain Experience Package, which offers one free lift ticket and equipment rental at a participating mountain.